Computer Vision in Warehouse Automation: Applications, Benefits & 2026 Trends

 In this process, cameras and sensors capture images of products, determining their size, shape, orientation, and position.
 This data is crucial for creating an optimal arrangement on the pallet.

 The visual data is then analyzed to identify and classify the items.
 This step ensures the system understands what items must be palletized and how they should be arranged.
-The system calculates how to arrange items on a pallet to maximize space and stability.
+The system calculates how to arrange items on a pallet to maximise space and stability.
 This involves determining the most efficient stacking pattern and orientation for each item.

 For example, Mech-Mind’s AI+3D industrial robot solution uses computer vision in warehouses to palletize and depalletize cartons.
 The 3D vision system, which uses Mech-Eye DEEP 3D vision camera, generates precise point cloud data while AI algorithms position suction cups correctly for accurate grabbing.